thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/action/push-to-cloud.md

 This node is used exclusively on edge instances to synchronize data from edge to cloud.
 Most configuration changes made on edge instances (such as updating device names or relations) are automatically synchronized with the cloud.
 However, certain types of data synchronization would be resource-intensive if done automatically - for example, streaming all local telemetry data to the cloud.
-This node enables manual, selective synchronization of such data, allowing you to explicitly control which messages are pushed to the cloud.
+This node enables selective synchronization of such data, allowing you to explicitly control which messages are pushed to the cloud.

 When a message arrives at this node, it's converted into a cloud event and saved to the local edge database in a cloud queue.
 The actual delivery to the cloud happens